Cloud Spanner’s Table Interleaving: A Query Optimization Feature

-I’d like to thank Neha Deodhar and Vlad Lifliand for the thorough review and many comments to improve the accuracy of this content.
+I’d like to thank Neha Deodhar, Vlad Lifliand and Yuki Furuyama for the thorough review and many comments to improve the accuracy of this content.

 Christoph Bussler is a Solutions Architect and Anand Jain is Data & Analytics Cloud Engineer at Google, Inc. (Google Cloud).
 The opinions stated here are our own, not those of Google, Inc.